 Session Continuity: The continuity of a PDU session.
 For PDU session of IP type "session continuity" implies that the IP address is preserved for the lifetime of the PDU session.

+UPF N3 Service Area: A UPF N3 Service Area is defined as an area within which the UPF have a direct connection to the (R)AN entities.
+The UPF N3 Service Area consists of one or more Tracking Areas.

 Uplink Classifier: UPF functionality that aims at diverting Uplink traffic, based on filter rules provided by SMF, towards Data Network.